home-assistant/home-assistant.io/source/_integrations/lawn_mower.mqtt.markdown

   required: false
   type: string
 qos:
-  description: The maximum QoS level of the subscriptions on state topics.
-This also sets the QoS when publishing messages.
+  description: The maximum QoS level to be used when receiving and publishing messages.
   required: false
   type: integer
   default: 0